 \section{Conclusion}

-One of the most fundamental problems in game theory is that of learning to play optimally against opponents who may make mistakes.
-We have presented the first exact algorithm for performing exploitation in imperfect-information games in the Bayesian setting using a very natural and the most well-studied prior distribution for this problem, the Dirichlet distribution.
+One of the most fundamental problems in game theory is learning to play optimally against opponents who may make mistakes.
+We presented the first exact algorithm for performing exploitation in imperfect-information games in the Bayesian setting using the most well-studied prior distribution for this problem, the Dirichlet distribution.
 Previously an exact algorithm had only been presented for normal-form games, and the best previous algorithm was a heuristic with no guarantees.
-We focused on the setting where the opponent's private information was not observed after each iteration.
-We demonstrated experimentally that our algorithm is practical in certain games and that it outperforms the best prior approaches, though it can run into numerical stability issues for large numbers of game iterations.
+We demonstrated experimentally that our algorithm can be practical and that it outperforms the best prior approaches, though it can run into numerical stability issues for large numbers of observations.

-We presented a general meta-algorithm and new theoretical framework for studying opponent exploitation in games of imperfect information.
+We presented a general meta-algorithm and new theoretical framework for studying opponent exploitation.
 Future work can extend our analysis to many important settings.
-For example, we would like to study the setting when the opponent's private information is observed after some iterations and not after others (we expect our approach can be extended straightforwardly to this setting) and general sequential games where the agents can take multiple actions (which we expect to be hard, as indicated by the analysis in Section~\ref{se:main-algorithm}).
+For example, we would like to study the setting when the opponent's private information is only sometimes observed (we expect our approach can be extended easily to this setting) and general sequential games where the agents can take multiple actions (which we expect to be hard, as indicated by the analysis in the tech report).
 We would also like to extend analysis for any number of agents.
 Our algorithm is not specialized for two-player zero-sum games (it applies to general-sum games); if we are able to compute the mean of the posterior strategy against multiple opponent agents, then best responding to this strategy profile is just a single agent optimization and can be done in time linear in the size of the game regardless of the number of opponents.
-While the Dirichlet is the most natural and well-studied prior for this problem, we would also like to study other important distributions.
-We presented an algorithm for a natural prior that is the uniform distribution over a polyhedron, which could model the situation where we think the opponent is playing a strategy from a uniform distribution in a region around a particular strategy, such as a specific equilibrium or a ``population mean'' strategy based on historical data.
+While the Dirichlet is the most natural prior for this problem, we would also like to study other important distributions.
+We presented an algorithm for the uniform prior distribution over a polyhedron, which could model the situation where we think the opponent is playing a strategy from a uniform distribution in a region around a particular strategy, such as a specific equilibrium or a ``population mean'' based on historical data.